Max-linear models in random environment: Communication networks

 \begin{example} [Continuation of Example~\ref{comm}] To precise these arguments we again compare two finite networks $H_1$ and $H_2$.
-By Corollary~\ref{bem} two independent opinions become influenced with certainty by a common source inside a network with randomly spreading news, if these news disseminate almost surely and only in this case, regardless of the setup of connections inside the network.
+By Corollary~\ref{bem} two independent observations become influenced with certainty by a common source inside a network with randomly spreading influences, if these influences disseminate almost surely and only in this case, regardless of the setup of connections inside the network.
 Recall that here $p$ can be regarded as the probability that a communication channel emerges.
-In such a case we have $p=1$, which may correspond to groundbreaking news. \end{example}
+In such a case we have $p=1$, which may correspond to very strong influences. \end{example}

 Theorem~\ref{R2} on the other hand, describes the situation, where the network has already many communication channels itself.
 Only some links between large communication communities are missing.
-Then links between these large communication communities are created a.s. whenever some randomly spread news arrives in the network at all.
+Then links between these large communication communities are created a.s. whenever some randomly spreading influence arrives in the network at all.